neone/NDCommunicator_New/README.md

 - `stun:stun.l.google.com:19302`
 - `stun:global.stun.twilio.com:3478?transport=udp`

+For production it is necessary to deploy our own custom STUN/TURN servers

 Only a single ICE server can be defined via environment variables.
 To define more use a YAML config file.
 To load a config file, use the `-c /path/to/config.yml` command line argument.